jasonray/kessel.js/README.md

 -   callback(err, jobRequest)

 #### dequeue(callback)
--   where callback is a function(jobRequest, commit, rollback)
+-   callback is a function(jobRequest, commit, rollback)
 -   jobRequest represents the job dequeued.
 Will be null/empty if there was no item on the queue
--   where commit is a function(commitComplete)
--- where, of course, commitComplete is a function indicating that commit is complete
+-   commit is a function(commitComplete); commitComplete is a function indicating that commit is complete
--   where rollback is a function(rollbackComplete)
--- where, of course, rollbackComplete is a function indicating that rollback is complete
+-   rollback is a function(rollbackComplete); rollbackComplete is a function indicating that rollback is complete
 -   TODO: consider error queue and rollback with delay

 ## Developer Support